somnio-kimm/electricity_consumption_prediction/README.md

-# ⚡ Electricity Consumption Prediction
+# ⚡ Energy Consumption Prediction

-A machine learning pipeline to predict electricity consumption using various regression models, stacked ensembles, and feature importance analysis.
-The pipeline includes extensive preprocessing, hyperparameter tuning, model evaluation, and interpretability using SHAP values.
+A machine learning pipeline to predict energy consumption using various regression models, stacked ensembles, and feature importance analysis.
+The pipeline includes extensive preprocessing, hyperparameter tuning, model evaluation, and interpretability.

 ---

 ## 🔍 Overview

-This project builds and evaluates a set of regression models to forecast electricity usage, leveraging different sets of features.
-It also applies stacking techniques to improve predictive performance, and evaluates feature importance using SHAP.
+This project builds and evaluates a set of regression models to forecast energy usage, leveraging different sets of features.
+It also applies stacking techniques to improve predictive performance, and evaluates feature importance.

 ---